 Specialties: Cataract & Implant Surgery, Glaucoma, Surgery of the Anterior Segment, Complex Surgery of the Anterior Segment

 A leader in cataract, glaucoma and laser surgery, Dr. Shingleton does more cataract and glaucoma surgery than any other ophthalmologist in New England.
 He welcomes and treats a worldwide clientele at his practice with the renowned Ophthalmic Consultants of Boston.
 In addition, he maintains a highly respected international reputation as a lecturer and clinical researcher in the field of ophthalmology.

 Dr. Shingleton has received the Honor Award and Senior Achievement Award of the American Academy of Ophthalmology for scientific presentations and educational activities.
 He has served as President of the American Society of Cataract and Refractive Surgery (ASCRS).
 As past chairman of the Glaucoma Clinical Committee for ASCRS and as a member of the American Glaucoma Society and American Academy of Ophthalmology, Dr. Shingleton has instructed thousands of ophthalmologists on how best to perform cataract, glaucoma and laser surgery.
 He has co-authored two major textbooks and has written over one hundred scientific articles and chapters.
-He is an innovator in developing CD-ROM teaching programs for cataract and glaucoma and has produced three CD-ROM programs.
-Dr. Shingleton serves as team ophthalmologist for the Boston Bruins, Boston Red Sox, New England Patriots and the New England Revolutions sports teams.
-Dr. Shingleton has been selected by his peers to be included in The Best Doctors in America .
+Dr. Shingleton serves as team ophthalmologist for the Boston Bruins, Boston Red Sox, New England Patriots and the New England Revolution sports teams.
+Dr. Shingleton has been selected by his peers to be included in The Best Doctors in America.
 Boston Magazine recognizes him as one of the top ophthalmologists in the city and Dr. Shingleton is included in Who's Who in America.

 University of Michigan Medical School